 Area: "O" (Lower North Thompson)

 Mel Rothenburger was born and grew up in Oliver, B.C.
 Following high school he attended college in Wenatchee, Wash. and graduated from the University of Washington in Seattle.
 After working as a newspaper journalist in other parts of B.C. he joined The Kamloops Daily News.
 Mel served as chair of the Kamloops-Thompson School Board and, from 1999-2005, as Mayor of Kamloops.

 As mayor, he led the Tournament Capital Centre and Centre for Water Quality projects, initiated and completed the McDonald Park Community Project, as well as many others, and sat on the TNRD board for six years.
 After retiring as mayor he returned to The Daily News, from which he retired in 2012.
 He has been the Director for Electoral Area P since 2014.

 He has served on numerous community boards and committees, is a frequent guest speaker, panelist and event moderator and is a recipient of the Queen’s Jubilee Medal, Paul Harris Rotary International Fellowship, Jack Webster Foundation Lifetime Achievement Award, B.C.
 Heritage Award and Chamber of Commerce President’s Award, among others.

-Mel has five children, seven grandchildren and one great-grandchild.
-He has written four history books, countless newspaper columns and, until his election to the TNRD board as an Electoral Area Director in November 2014, was a featured commentator on CBC Radio.
+Mel has five children, seven grandchildren and three great-grandchildren.
+He has written four history books and countless newspaper columns.
+He was a featured commentator on CBC Radio for several years and is currently a regular commentator on CFJC-TV and CFJC Today.
 Mel and his wife Sydney own a small-acreage hay farm in Area P.